M. M. Rajendran: Secretary to Government of India and Retirement

-One of the notable positions taken by Rajendran is that of the Secretary to the Government of India.
+One of the notable positions taken by Rajendran was that of the Secretary to the Government of India.
 He served this role in two ministries and finally retired as an IAS Officer in 1993.

 Governor of Odisha

 Rajendran was sworn in as the Governor of Odisha in 1999 a few days after a supercyclone hit the state causing large-scale destruction.

 Rajendran's experience in relief and rehabilitation stemming from his encounter with the cyclone in Dhanushkodi in 1964, helped him set up an efficient response plan to disasters.
 He stretched the parameters of his role as the constitutional head of the state to ensure complete rehabilitation of the state while staying within constitutional limits.
 His efforts which included field visits, collaboration with the government of Andhra Pradesh to enhance relief work, comprehensive planning to reconstruct the cyclone-affected areas and team building was recognized as timely and impressive.
 He established emergency procedures for disaster management and was responsible for having shelters built along the coastal areas of Odisha.
 According to DT Next, an English newspaper by Dina Thanthi, Rajendran's initiatives to put on ground disaster preparedness measures for “ cyclone management helped save thousands of lives when Cyclone Fani made landfall on May 3, 2019.”

-Rajendran's contribution to the development of Higher Education, particularly in upgrading the Universities, making use of the independence the Orissa Universities Act it gave to the Governor as Chancellor in administering Universities was noteworthy and came for praise from the academic community.
-Upgrading of syllabi, tightening up regulations governing award of Ph.D., protection of Universities from political interference and merit-based appointment of Vice Chancellors and faculty were hailed by Dr Harii Gautam, the then Chairman of University Grants Commission as momentous steps in University administration.
+Rajendran's contribution to the development of higher education, particularly in upgrading the Universities, making use of the independence the Orissa Universities Act it gave to the governor as chancellor in administering universities was noteworthy and came for praise from the academic community.
+Upgrading of syllabi, tightening up regulations governing award of Ph.D., protection of universities from political interference and merit-based appointment of vice chancellors and faculty were hailed by Dr Harii Gautam, the then chairman of University Grants Commission as momentous steps in University administration.

-Rajendran maintained an excellent relationship with all the three Chief Ministers with whom he worked and completed his tenure as Governor in 2004.
+Rajendran maintained an excellent relationship with all the three chief ministers with whom he worked and completed his tenure as governor in 2004.